Nat Geo Kids Abu Dhabi

 Nat Geo Kids Abu Dhabi was an Emirati free-to-air Arabic language documentary channel for children, owned by National Geographic Society/The Walt Disney Company EMEA (Disney International Content and Operations) and the Abu Dhabi Media Foundation.
 Launched on 20 November 2017, the channel was freely available through Nilesat.
 The channel also dealt with scientific, geographic and natural science documentaries.

 Shutdown

 The channel was shut down on 1 January 2020, with a short notice in Arabic that was published on the channel's website.
 The text reads as follows:

-Although the channel is shut down, its official and social media sites remained active online but shortly later, its social media sites were removed and the official website went down.
+After the channel was shut down, its official and social media sites remained active online for a short time, after which, its social media sites were removed and the official website went down and its programming were moved to Disney Junior.